How does Syracuse apply AP and IB credit?

 What co-curricular organizations are available?

-Society activities include professional development workshops; social activities; and service to the profession, to the College, and to the University community.
+Society activities include professional development workshops, social activities, and service to the profession, to the College, and to the University community.
 Student societies also sponsor design competitions.
-For example, the College has design teams which design and build a steel bridge, a race car (Formula SAE), a Chem-E Car, rockets, robots, and more.
+For example, the College has design teams that design and build a steel bridge (ASCE), race cars (Formula SAE and Baja SAE), a Chem-E Car, rockets, robots, and more.
 These teams work together to prepare their design for regional and national competitions.

-Students have excellent opportunities to participate in internship and co-op placements across the nation.
+Students have excellent opportunities to participate in internships and co-op placements across the nation.
 Internships and co-ops involve paid work experience in industry or paid research experience at a university.
-The College Career Services Office will assist students with finding these opportunities and with the application process.
+Our Career Advisors will assist students with finding these opportunities and with the application process.
 Students participate in internships and co-ops with industry leaders across the engineering and computer science fields, typically during the summers following their sophomore and/or junior years.

 How successful are graduates in finding jobs?

-In a recent survey of graduates, 91 percent of Engineering and Computer Science graduates were employed full-time in industry or enrolled in graduate school by graduation or within a few months of graduation.
+In a recent survey of graduates, 94% of Engineering and Computer Science graduates were employed full-time in industry or enrolled in graduate school by graduation or within a few months of graduation.